KANNA

 It’s a texture that can only be made as the work is turned on the wheel.

-It creates on a clay surface an engraved continues texture.
+It creates an engraved continuous texture on a clay surface.
 Flexible metal tools are used and are held against the clay as the wheel quickly turns.

-It is important to keep the clay in the correct state of moisture; if too soft the tool will enter into the clay too deeply and if too hard it cannot create a continues paten.
+It is important to keep the clay in the correct state of moisture; if too soft the tool will enter into the clay too deeply and if too hard it cannot create a continuous pattern.

 Working method;

 When the piece has been turned and polished, center it again on the wheel.
-Holding the tool firmly between your fingers and with your arm firmly supported, start turning the wheel; indenting the tip of the tool, when you notice a strong vibration, it is because it is creating the Kanna method.
+Holding the tool firmly between your fingers and with your arm firmly supported, start turning the wheel, indenting the tip of the tool.
+When you notice a strong vibration, you are creating a pattern with the Kanna method.
 Move the tool from the top to the bottom, changing its angle, the speed of the wheel and the pressure on the tool.
 They all affect the final result.

-You cannot see the pattern that is being created because of the speed of the wheel, if you want to you can occasionally stop the wheel to check the result.
-When you stop and restart the pattern of the incisions changes, the continuation is never the same.
+Since you cannot see the pattern that is being created because of the speed of the wheel, you may sometimes want stop the wheel to check the result.
+When you stop and restart, the pattern of the incisions changes, the texture is never the same when started again.

 Decorative methods;

-1) Apply slip over the piece, when it has lost the brightness it can be touched without damaging it, put it on the wheel on a cuck and start at the top or bottom to apply the tool, stating gently.
+1) Apply slip over the piece, when it has lost its shine and can be touched without damaging it, put it on the wheel on a chuck and start to apply the tool at the top or bottom, starting gently.

 2) Once the decoration on the clay is finished, oxides or slips can be applied into the grooves.
-When they are dry enough, pass a knife or metal tool that is very fine to take off the ruff surface.
+When they are dry enough, go over the surface with a knife or very fine metal tool to clean up any roughness.

-3) After being fired you can apply a clear coat transparent glaze that covers the surface to enhance the effects of the grooves and highlight the texture.
+3) After being fired you can apply a coat of clear, transparent glaze that covers the surface to enhance the effects of the grooves and highlight the texture.

 Tools.